Tesla Powerwall Guide: Price, Performance, and Savings

 Three Powerwall models are currently available – the Powerwall 2, Powerwall+, and Powerwall 3 – with specifications as outlined in the image from Tesla below.

 Buying a single Tesla Powerwall costs $8,000 and up and installation generally costs $4,000 or more for most systems and most homes.
-The local cost of labor, unique project and material costs, and the number of Powerwalls you buy can all affect the cost.
+The local cost of labor and permitting and the number of Powerwalls you buy can all affect the cost.

 When installing a high-powered device like the Tesla Powerwall, some properties (especially older homes) may require an electrical panel upgrade, which can also add significant costs to your project.
 Additionally, the price of a Powerwall may be affected if you bundle it with other products, like solar or EV charging equipment.